awsdocs/amazon-lookout-for-vision-developer-guide/doc_source/model-train.md

 Training takes a while to complete\.
 To check the current status, call `DescribeModel` and pass the project name \(specified in the call to `CreateProject`\) and the model version\.
 The `status` field indicates the current status of the model training\.
 For example code, see [Viewing your models \(SDK\)](view-models.md#view-models-sdk)\.

 If training is successful, you can evaluate model\.
-For more information, see [Improving your model](improve.md)\.
+For more information, see [Improving your Amazon Lookout for Vision model](improve.md)\.

 To view the models that you have created in a project, call `ListModels`\.
 For example code, see [Viewing your models](view-models.md)\.